HITECHCRIME/HC_OVERVIEW/README.md

 Secret signs.

-MOTHNODE_ The Throat / Voiceless
-MOTHNODE_ The Eye / Blindness
-MOTHNODE_ The Mouth / Silence
+MOTHNODE_ The Throat / Voiceless / The Sign Of An Entered Apprentice MOTHNODE_ The Eye / Blindness / All-seeing Eye MOTHNODE_ The Mouth / Sign of Silence
-MOTHNODE_ The Pocket / Hidden
+MOTHNODE_ The Hand / The Pass Grip of a Fellow Craft MOTHNODE_ The Pocket / The Hidden Hand / The Sign of the Master of the Second Veil

 ---